tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```
+## Input variables

+Many aspects of the infrastructure created by terraform can be modified by assigning different values to the variables defined in the file **input-vars.tf**

+All variables contain default values so it is not neccessary to modify them in order to create a funtioning infrastructure.

+The list of variables its purpose and default value are:

+* **rhel8_image_location**.- Paht and filename to qcow2 image that will be used as the base for the operating system in the support and provision VMs

+     Default value: "rhel8.qcow2"

+* **provision_resources**.- Object variable with two fields:

+     memory.- The ammount of memory in MB to be assigned to the provision VM
+     vcpu.- The number of CPUS to be assigned to the provision VM

+     Default values: memory = "24576"  vcpu = 4

+* Check the default values for the support VM's network configuration and update accordingly, in particular the DNS server's IP, they are defined in the variable **support_net_config** in the file **Terraform/libvirt/input-vars.tf**

+* The variable **number_of_workers** controls the number of worker nodes in the cluster, its default value is 3, if a different number is required assing the new value in the command line as in the example later.
+At the moment the maximum number of workers that terraform can create is **10**.
+The DHCP and DNS configuration files in the support VM are not dynamicaly created and will not be properly updated with the number of workers.

+* The variables **provision_resources** and **support_resources** contain the ammount of memory and virtual CPUS that the provision and support VMs will have.
+Review its default values in the file **Terraform/libvirt/input-vars.tf** and adapt accordingly.

 ## Deploying the infrastructure

 * Add the RHEL 8 disk image